rreicks13/component-library/README.md

 ### Committing

 We use commitlint to ensure our commit messages are consistent and semantic.
 Commitlint is enable through a pre-commit hook with `husky`.
 For assistance with making commit messages that abide by our configuration, use `npm run commit` to step through the commitizen wizard to commit staged changes.

-### Storybook

-We use [Storybook](https://github.com/storybookjs/storybook) to create our examples for our component.
-If you are adding or editing props to the `VirtualizedSelect` component, ensure that you have added or updated any stories effected to document the functionality of the component.

 ### Testing